reevoo/sapience-rb/README.md

 There are a number of appenders that all listen to different events and act on its data.
 It is possible to specify the `level` and `backtrace_level` for each appender by providing (example) `level: :error` to the add_appender method.

-### File
+### Stream

-File appenders are basically a log stream.
-You can add as many file appenders as you like logging to different locations.
+Stream appenders are basically a log stream.
+You can add as many stream appenders as you like logging to different locations.

 ```ruby
 Sapience.add_appender(:stream, file: "log/sapience.log", formatter: :json)